molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 -----------------------------------------------------

-The following example shows how to generate 3D pharmacophore models that describe observed interactions between a molecule and surrounding residues in a receptor's binding site.
+The following example shows how to generate 3D pharmacophore models that describe observed interactions between a molecule and proximal binding site residues.
 The script also demonstrates how to read and preprocess biological macromolecules.

 .. note::